psr7-sessions/storageless/README.md

 private key is owned by the server creating the session.
 Client-side verification of the session is not necessary if TLS is used, but it can eventually be introduced.

+### Advantages

+ * no storage required
+ * no sticky sessions required (any server having a copy of the private or public keys can generate sessions or consume them)
+ * can transmit cleartext information to the client, allowing it to share some information with the server (a standard example is about sharing the "username" or "user-id" in a given session)
+ * can transmit encrypted information to the client, allowing server-only consumption of the information
+ * not affected by PHP serialization RCE attacks
+ * not limited to PHP process scope: can have many sessions per process
+ * no reliance on global state